abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

 > A note on **set-up**: please remember to work in your dedicated directory, `/mnt/nas0/user/name`.

-If you haven't already, let's set up our directories.
+If you haven't already, let's **set up our directories**.
 Since the next few practical sessions all use the same samples and form a connected pipeline, we'll use a single project folder for alignment, variant calling, and annotation.
 Create a folder *fmf_project* with 3 subfolders: *data*, scr (scripts), and results.
 Normally, raw data would be stored in your *data* folder, but we'll avoid copying it from previous practice to save space.
 Let's also create a folder called *bam* in *results*: this is where the alignment output will go.

 Keep your scripts (.sh files) in your *scr* folders to keep things tidy.

 ```
 mkdir -p fmf_project/{data,scr,results/bam}
 ```

+Why is the project called FMF, and why are the samples WES?

+Our two samples come from the Armenian Genome Project.
+One is a **Whole-Exome Sequencing (WES)** sample from a healthy individual, and the other is from a patient diagnosed with **Familial Mediterranean Fever (FMF)**.
+FMF is a hereditary autoinflammatory disease that causes recurrent episodes of fever and painful inflammation, most commonly affecting the abdomen, chest, and joints.
+It is relatively common in populations from the Mediterranean region, including Armenians, and is most often caused by variants in the **MEFV** gene.

+WES sequences only the **exome**—the protein-coding regions of the genome, which make up about 1–2% of the human genome but contain the majority of known disease-causing variants.
+This makes WES a cost-effective approach for studying inherited disorders.

+—--

-Give the section below a skim if you're new to bash to remind yourself the basics of navigating folders, running scripts, and the idea of paths and variables.
+Give the section below a skim if you're **new to bash** to remind yourself the basics of navigating folders, running scripts, and the idea of paths and variables.

 <details>
 <summary>Bash refresher (optional)</summary>